History of the United States (1945–1964): Assassination

 President Kennedy was assassinated in Dallas, Texas, on November 22, 1963, by Lee Harvey Oswald.
 The event proved to be one of the greatest psychological shocks to the American people in the 20th century and led to Kennedy being revered as a martyr and hero.

 Johnson, 1963–1969

-After Kennedy's assassination, vice president Lyndon Baines Johnson served out the remainder of the term, using appeals to finish the job that Kennedy had started to pass a remarkable package of liberal legislation that he called the Great Society.
-Johnson used the full powers of the presidency to ensure passage of the Civil Rights Act of 1964.
+After Kennedy's assassination, Vice President Lyndon Baines Johnson served out the remainder of the term, using appeals to finish the job that Kennedy had started to pass a remarkable package of liberal legislation that he called the Great Society.
+Johnson used the full powers of the presidency to ensure passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
 These actions helped Johnson to win a historic landslide in the 1964 presidential election over conservative champion Senator Barry Goldwater.
 Johnson's big victory brought an overwhelming liberal majority in Congress.